valerio-bozzolan/suckless-php/README.md

 ## Benefits as developer
 You can create a RDBMS CMS with:

+* Resources loaded only when you request them without thinking too much on them (with [spl-autoload-register](http://php.net/manual/en/function.spl-autoload-register.php) plus a `$GLOBAL` objects orchestrator)
 * No pain with DB table prefixes
 * No pain with DB associative options
 * No pain with login and user capabilities